 Sometimes adding several spoonfuls of hot water to the mixture can help as well.
 If you choose to do this, only put one spoonful of hot water in at a time and don’t add more than one-fourth of a cup of water in total.

 If the toffee separated during the cooling process, there isn’t anything you can do to save it.
-You could allow the toffee to solidify and see if you can wipe away excess oil.
+You could allow it to solidify and see if you can wipe away excess oil.

 The toffee isn’t likely going to be perfect at this point, though.
 It could still be enjoyed, but many people use batches that went wrong as toppings for ice cream instead of eating it like candy.

 Now that you know why toffee separates, it’ll be easier to get things to go right.
-There are many mistakes that you can make that will cause the toffee to do this.
+There are many mistakes that you can make that will cause it to do this.

 It’s most likely that this will happen when the toffee heats or cools too fast.
 This is why it’s important to avoid rushing things.